 - Psychological changes

 Healthcare providers assess for this pattern through conversations with individuals with Down syndrome and their caregivers.
 The GLOBAL Medical Care Guidelines for Adults with Down Syndrome recommend assessing adults with Down syndrome and interviewing their primary caregivers about changes from their typical function annually beginning at age 40.
-The National Task Group on Intellectual Disabilities and Developmental Disabilities Practices Early Detection Screen for Dementia (NTG-EDSD) can be used by healthcare providers and caregivers to aid in the assessment and interview processes.
+The National Task Group on Intellectual Disabilities and Dementia Practices Early Detection Screen for Dementia (NTG-EDSD) can be used by healthcare providers and caregivers to aid in the assessment and interview processes.

 Neuropsychological testing is typically part of the evaluation for Alzheimer’s disease for people who do not have an intellectual disability.
 This testing may include questions and tasks to assess memory and cognition.
 It is usually more difficult in people with Down syndrome and other intellectual disabilities.
 There are a few tests that are more specific for people with Down syndrome, such as the Down Syndrome Mental Status Examination and the Dementia Scale for Down Syndrome.
 These tests seem to be most beneficial when done sequentially over time.
 Clinically, we find that, by the time a cognitive decline is evident on the testing, the decline and diagnosis are often clear from the person’s symptoms.